Top of the page

 In children, common symptoms include:

-To diagnose EoE, a doctor will ask about your symptoms and do an endoscopy.
+To diagnose eosinophilic esophagitis, a doctor will ask about your symptoms.
+The doctor will also do an endoscopy.
 For this test, the doctor puts a thin, flexible tube down your throat to look at your esophagus.
 During the test, the doctor will take small tissue samples, or biopsies, from your esophagus, stomach, and small intestine.
-The tissue samples are sent to a lab and looked at under a microscope.
+The tissue samples are sent to a lab.
+At the lab, the samples are looked at under a microscope.

-If you are diagnosed with EoE, you may want to see an allergist.
+If you are diagnosed with eosinophilic esophagitis, you may want to see an allergist.
 This type of doctor can do tests to find what foods you're allergic to.

-Changing your diet is usually the first step in treating EoE.
+Changing your diet is one of the ways to treat eosinophilic esophagitis.
 If you have been tested and know your food allergens, you can simply avoid those foods.
 If not, your doctor may suggest one of these diets:

 After some time, you would add back one group of allergy-causing foods at a time.
 This is a way to identify which foods you are allergic to.
 Then you can avoid them in the future.

-If you try one of these diets, it's best to work with a dietitian to be sure that you are getting the nutrients you need to be healthy.
+If you try one of these diets, it's best to work with a dietitian.
+The dietitian can help make sure that you are getting the nutrients you need to be healthy.

-Medicines are also used to treat EoE.
+Medicines are also used to treat eosinophilic esophagitis.
 The most common ones are:

-Sometimes EoE causes narrowing of the esophagus that makes it hard to swallow food.
+Sometimes, eosinophilic esophagitis causes narrowing of the esophagus.
+This makes it hard to swallow food.
 If medicine or diet changes don't relieve the problem, it can be treated with a procedure called dilation.
 This may be done during endoscopy.
 During dilation, the doctor guides a balloon or plastic dilator down your throat and into your esophagus.
 When the device is expanded, it widens any narrow areas of your esophagus.
 Your doctor can discuss the risks and benefits of this treatment.

 Author: Healthwise Staff